naartjie/load-balancer/README.md

 The load balancer takes a list of `fetch` functions, tracks statistics for each, and attempts to intelligently distribute requests to each.
 The `fetch` functions can wrap logic for any kind of backend service, the example just makes simple HTTP proxies using `@fly/proxy` to example domains.

 This example is written in TypeScript.
 Compiler enforced types are really nice for algorithms like this, since the compiler itself can help limit complexity.
-Have a look at the `[webpack.fly.config.js](https://github.com/superfly/fly/blob/master/examples/load-balancer/webpack.fly.config.js)` to see how TypeScript works with Fly.
+Have a look at [`webpack.fly.config.js`](https://github.com/superfly/fly/blob/master/examples/load-balancer/webpack.fly.config.js) to see how TypeScript works with Fly.

 ### Backend health